mwvgroup/Pitt-Google-Broker/troy/performance-figures/lsst-rates/README.md

 ## Cloud Function execution

 Takeaways:
-- The execution time of an individual instance is higher when there are more simultaneous instances (i.e., incoming alert rate is higher).
+- The execution time of an individual Cloud Function instance is higher when there are more simultaneous instances (i.e., incoming alert rate is higher).
+This seems strange to me.
+But it does explain the 10x billing increase (lots of instances with long execution times).
-- The functions that store to BigQuery (*BigQuery* and *SuperNNova*) experience a large number of timeouts (which then get retried) when the incoming rate is high.
+- The Cloud Functions that store to BigQuery (*BigQuery* and *SuperNNova*) experience a large number of timeouts (which then get retried) when the incoming rate is high.
 I assume we are hitting a rate limit for streaming inserts, but I haven't checked.

 <img src="avros-CF-execution_time-20210923.png" alt="avros-CF-execution_time-20210923" width="400"/> <img src="avros-CF-instance_status-20210923.png" alt="avros-CF-instance_status-20210923" width="400"/>

+__Figures__

+[Left] Execution times.
+[Right] Execution results - ok vs. timeout

 *alert_avros*